ShuklaLab/ShuklaLab.github.io/index.md

 layout: default
 ---

 Shukla Lab aims in developing Machine Learning (ML) / Artificial Intelligence (AI) based computational methods for in silico biomarker discovery and patients’ stratification in inflammatory diseases, cancer and multimorbidity via exploiting high-throughput omics, clinical and healthcare data.
-For more details of our software and tools see our [Github repository] (https://github.com/ShuklaLab).
+For more details of our software and tools see our [Github repository](https://github.com/ShuklaLab).

 # Lab Members

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

-## Header 2
+## Principal Investigator

 > This is a blockquote following a header.
 >